-I was a bit of a crochet slacker today, as I spent much of the afternoon watching the final game of the 2010 World Cup and making even more African Flower hexagons.
+I was a bit of a crochet slacker today, as I spent much of the afternoon watching the final game of the 2010 World Cup and making even more African Flower hexagons and the fact that today marks the 50th anniversary of the publication of To Kill a Mockingbird.

 The fact that the World Cup final had almost no commercials (definitely nothing like the Super Bowl), meant I did not have much time to check over my work.
 So, of necessity, the hexagons were completed at a very leisurely pace as there were not many opportunities to count stitches.

-Still, once the game was over I knew I couldn’t let the 50th anniversary of the publication of To Kill a Mockingbird pass without noting it in some fashion, so after dinner had been eaten, I grabbed my crochet and sat down to watch the movie.
+Still, once the game was over I knew I couldn’t let the half century celebration of To Kill a Mockingbird pass without noting it in some fashion, so after dinner had been eaten, I grabbed my crochet and sat down to watch the movie.

 Early in the movie, as the audience is being introduced to all of the characters, Jem and Scout and their new friend, Dill, walk past the house of a neighbor, Mrs. Dubose’s.
 Jem takes a moment to warn his young compatriots, “Mrs. Dubose has a Confederate pistol on her lap under her shawl and she’ll kill you as quick as look at you.”